QubitPi/elk-release-definition-template/README.md

   instance.
 This is the same as the `SSL_CERTIFICATE` from the [general SSL setup of hashicorp-aws]
 - `SSL_CERTIFICATE_KEY` - the content of SSL certificate key file serving HTTPS-enabled DNS name of the EC2 hosting our ELK instance.
 This is the same as the `SSL_CERTIFICATE_KEY` from the [general SSL setup of hashicorp-aws]
-- `NGINX_SSL_CONFIG_FILE` - the content of Nginx config file serving as the reverse proxy for the aforementioned SSL/HTTPS support

 To run the pipeline, fill in the AWS-related **parameters** first